 - Vegetarian options

 - Explore the Unesco world heritage site of Matera.
-It's alleys and cave churches have been used as a setting for Jerusalem in several films, and earned it the title of European Capital of Culture in 2019
+Its alleys and cave churches have been used as a setting for Jerusalem in several films, and earned it the title of European Capital of Culture in 2019

 - Watch birds soar above the Murgia Natural Park across the gorge.
 Kestrels, eagles, red kites and Egyptian vultures have been seen in summer.
 An Indiana Jones-style suspension bridge crosses the gorge to walking trails amongst wildlife and more cave dwellings

 - Go for a passeggiata (evening stroll) in Piazza Vittorio Veneto - in true Italian style, the whole town seems to turn out for an amble at dusk